 Many legal departments haven’t yet jumped on the digital bandwagon, but times are changing.
-Specialized software becomes increasingly popular for organizations that want to streamline their contract life cycle and contract management process.
+Specialized legal contract management software becomes increasingly popular for organizations that want to streamline their contract life cycle and contract management process.
 Just like CRMs can capture business relationships, contract management software for legal departments can help teams in drafting, negotiations, and compliance.

 What is contract management software?
 In a nutshell, it centralizes contract data, automates the contract negotiation and execution process, and helps management contracts throughout their terms.
 We discuss more ins and outs of contract management software in-depth in this comprehensive guide.
-Here are some of the ways legal departments can use contract management software to speed up business before, during, and after a contract’s creation.
+Here are some of the ways legal departments can use legal contract management software to speed up business before, during, and after a contract’s creation.

 1. Create Contract Templates with Approved Language

 A company’s legal department is a key player throughout the entire contract management process.
 One of the best ways in which a legal department can promote compliance in other departments is by creating contract templates.

 A contract management system allows the legal department to store contract templates, so users can access them as needed.
 These templates are standard contracts.
 They contain the language approved by stakeholders and decision-makers within the company.
 When salespeople have protected templates, they can quickly make sales on this standard paper.
 But the protected access ensures they can’t just negotiate the terms without legal approval.

 Additionally, contract management software for legal departments has a contract repository.
 The department can use this to search past contracts for specific terms and clauses when creating a new type of contract template.
 This means that the legal team doesn’t need to reinvent the wheel each time.